Wax is applied to the leg

 Hair

-Permanent hair removal: The best methods at a glance
+Permanent hair removal: An overview of the best methods

 May 2, 2022

-Summer is getting closer and closer and as the temperatures rise, so does the desire for permanently smooth skin.
-Who doesn't know it: daily shaving is strenuous, time-consuming and a thankless task - before you know it, the first stubble appears.
+Summer is fast approaching, and with the rising temperatures comes the desire for permanently smooth skin.
+Who hasn't experienced this: daily shaving is tiring, time-consuming, and a thankless task – before you know it, the first stubble is already appearing.

 Woman in bathtub